-If you plan on attending an event, taking a flight, or going to a gym, you’re probably going to have to prove that you were vaccinated against coronavirus (COVID-19).
+If you plan on attending an event, taking a flight, or going to a gym, you’re probably going to have to prove that you were vaccinated against COVID-19.
 When it comes time to prove that you were vaccinated, what are your options?

-Apple iPhone users will have a built-in option when iOS 15 is live.
-The Health app will store verifiable immunization records, including those pertaining to the COVID-19 vaccine.
-Until then, iPhone users can use the Notes app to scan their vaccination record cards.
+Apple iPhone users have a built-in option now that iOS 15.1 is out.
+The Apple Health and Wallet apps will store verifiable immunization records, including those pertaining to the COVID-19 vaccine.

 For Samsung Galaxy users, there’s a built-in option in Samsung Pay to add proof of vaccination.
 To add the Vaccine Pass to your wallet, you’ll need to download the CommonHealth app.
 There, you can securely share your health status and present lab and vaccination results.
 Other Android and Apple users can also take advantage of the app, though it’s not built-in.

 If you’re using an iPhone, iOS 15.1 and later provide a really easy way to store your proof of vaccination directly in Apple’s Wallet app, as long as your state health agency is using the SMART Health Card standard (most are).
 In this case, you can simply scan the QR code with the built-in camera app and tap on the link that to import it directly into the iPhone’s Health app, where it will be stored in the Health Records section under Immunizations.
 It also gets automatically added to your Wallet app so you can quickly bring it up any time you need to show it.
 You can even add vaccination cards for other family members, so you can keep your kids’ proof of vaccination handy as well.